Skip to main content

 How are non-academic co-authors identified in the analysis?

 The Scopus database employs a combination of automated tagging, manual curation and feedback from its user community to classify organisations and to generate affiliations.
-The database includes over 90,000 organisations and alongside a range of metadata are classified by function e.g. research institutes, policy institutes, charities etc. Within the analysis, having excluded single-author outputs from the co-author set, SciVal was employed to identify all non-academic co-authors through their affiliation to relevant organisations including those where the organisations are not UK based.
+The database includes over 94,000 organisations (affiliation profiles) and alongside a range of metadata are classified, where data is sufficient to support, by function e.g. research institutes, policy institutes, charities etc. Not all affiliations can be classified.
+Within the analysis, having excluded single-author outputs from the co-author set, SciVal was employed to identify all non-academic co-authors through their affiliation to relevant organisations including those where the organisations are not UK based.
 Organisations (and hence non-academic co-authorships) were classified as being “medical”, “corporate”, “government” and “other”.

 How are outputs attributed?
 Can an output appear more than once within the analysis, for example if the output involves an academic collaboration between a number of KEF eligible providers?